How to Communicate with your Sponsored Child

 - Learn about your destination!
 Spend time reading about the place and culture you are going to visit.
 This will help you to better understand your surroundings and be more sensitive to the people you are serving.

 Packing can change depending on where you are going and when and for how long!
 For example, depending on if you are traveling to Mazatlan in January or July, the weather will be very different.
 Your trip leader will provide you with a country specific packing list but here are a few examples for you:

 Passport – this is the most important thing you need to bring!

 Clothing – this is more country specific and what you want to bring will depend upon the culture you are traveling to and what time of year you are traveling.
 Your team leader will be able to provide you with a detailed packing list before your trip.
 Keep in mind that you will be able to do laundry and you usually do not need to pack as much as you feel like you do.
 If you will be traveling for 10 days, there’s really no need to bring 10 shirts.
 Bring 3-4 and save room and weight in your bag.
 It is always important to bring closed toe shoes.
 No matter what country you are traveling to with GO, just bringing sandals will not do.

-Toiletries – you can bring your typical travel toiletries but keep in mind that in Mexico and Guatemala it’s very easy to purchase these things in country.
-Especially when you are traveling on the One Month Team, it may be easier to wait until you arrive and just buy a bottle of shampoo/soap/toothpaste/etc when you arrive.
+Toiletries – you can bring your typical travel toiletries but keep in mind that in Mexico it’s very easy to purchase these things in country.
+Especially when you are traveling on a One Month Team, it may be easier to wait until you arrive and just buy a bottle of shampoo/soap/toothpaste/etc when you arrive.

 Bible, Journal, Pen – You are going to experience incredible things that you will definitely want to remember.
 It’s great to read back through your journal and be able to remember how God moved in your life during your trip.